 - Asinnajaq (Inukjuak), Curatorial team member for Canada’s Pavilion at the 2019 Venice Biennale; multidisciplinary artist

 - Jocelyn Piirainen (Ikaluktutiak/Cambridge Bay), WAG Assisant Curator of Inuit Art

-- Nicole Luke (Kangiqtiniq/Rankin Inlet & Igluligaarjuk/Chesterfield Inlet), Research Assistant in Exhibition Design; Masters Program, Department of Architecture at the University of Manitoba
+- Nicole Luke (Kangiqtiniq/Rankin Inlet & Igluligaarjuk/Chesterfield Inlet), Exhibition Designer; Masters Program, Department of Architecture at the University of Manitoba